top of page

 Heavy Rail (CAMCOS)

-Now renamed to "Sunshine Coast Direct Line"
+(Now renamed to "Sunshine Coast Direct Line")

 A rail line connection between the Sunshine Coast and Brisbane has been discussed for almost 20 years but has never come to fruition.
-Named CAMCOS (Caboolture to Maroochydore Corridor Study) it was envisaged the project would be a heavy rail line from Brisbane, branching east at Beerwah and taking passengers directly to Caloundra and on to Maroodydore.
-Acording to the Beattie Government in 2007, CAMCOS was supposed to be delivered to Caloundra by 2015 and Maroochydore by 2020.
+Named CAMCOS (Caboolture to Maroochydore Corridor Study) it was envisaged the project would be a heavy rail line from Brisbane, branching east at Beerwah and taking passengers directly to Caloundra and on to Maroochydore.
+According to the Beattie Government in 2007, CAMCOS was supposed to be delivered to Caloundra by 2015 and Maroochydore by 2020.

 Once delivered it was envisaged CAMCOS would provide access and connectivity between the hinterland and coastal communities as well as Brisbane, and to the broader SEQ rail network, with opportunities for new stations, park ‘n’ rides and active transport facilities.